murkyl/vault-plugin-secrets-onefs/README.md

 Normal use involves creating roles that represent a user's user name.
 The user name can be a local user on the cluster or it can be an Active Directory user.
 An Active Directory username should be in the format `username@domain.com` while local user's are in the format `username`.

 ### Create the role
 A user needs to have a role created for them before they are allowed to retrieve a credential.
 This role should have a Vault access policy only allowing the specified user to access this particular path.
 Failure to do so could result in a user prematurely invalidating another user's credentials and also reading another user's credentials.

 ```shell
 vault write onefss3/roles/predefined/someuser@domain.com
 vault write onefss3/roles/predefined/local_cluster_user ttl=600
 ```

+Attempts to configure a role where the user does not exist will succeed.
+However, when a credential is requested an error will be returned.

 ### Retrieve a credential with the default TTL
 ```shell